The Sequence of Events that led to the 1963 Publications in "Nature" of 3C273, the first Quasar and the first Extragalactic Radio Jet: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-The pages of \textit{Nature} for March 16, 1963 carried two short papers which announced the precise position, structure, and the optical identification and redshift measurement of the radio source 3C273, the first quasar.
-These were closely followed by the recognition of the high redshift in the existing spectrum of the radio source 3C48.
-These discoveries irreversibly changed our understanding of the Universe.
+The pages of {\em Nature} for 1963 March 16 carried four short publications; the first two announced the precise position, structure, and optical identification and redshift measurement of the radio source 3C\,273, the first quasar \citep{Hazard1963,Schmidt1963}.
+These were followed by the recognition of the very blue colour of the 3C\,273 identification, as well as the identification of the H$\alpha$ line in the near-infrared \citep{Oke1963}.
+Then followed the recognition of the high redshift and blue colour in the existing spectrum of the radio source 3C\,48 \citep{Greenstein1963}.
+These discoveries irreversibly changed our understanding of the Universe, and at the same time gave 3C\,273 an iconic place in extragalactic astronomy.